10 reasons to visit Bedgebury Camping in Kent this summer

 If you are exploring Kent in the summer, are a first time camper or just want a beautiful place to camp, here are some reasons for choosing Bedgebury Camping in Kent.

-It is officially beautiful
+1. It's officially beautiful

 The High Weald Area of Outstanding Natural Beauty in the south-east of England extends well into Kent and includes Goudhurst where Bedgebury Camping is located.
 The area around Bedgebury Camping is characterised by a patchwork landscape of charming historic villages and hamlets, quirky oast houses once used for drying hops, farmsteads, ancient woodlands and pretty, sunken lanes.